maxkapur/maxkapur.github.io/_posts/2024-12-06-self-host-fonts.md

 using a package manager like conda or apt.[^packagemanager]

-My source repo already has a `configure.sh` script that installs Ruby, Jekyll and so on to the local workstation so that it can build and preview the static site.
+My source repo already has a `configure.sh` script that installs Ruby, Jekyll and friends to the local workstation so that it can build and preview the static site.
 To this script, I added `curl` and `unzip` commands to [automatically download the latest IBM Plex release and extract](https://github.com/maxkapur/maxkapur.github.io/blob/f6521d7800c2e8a3111de226767e808f97f50572/configure.sh#L99-L132) the fonts to the `assets/` directory (where they are `.gitignore`d).